 As she got older, the range of food she would eat got narrower and narrower.
 Meat was soon dropped and starchy foods other than bread wouldn’t be touched.
 In desperation, I tried offering her what we call “crap from the freezer”.
-When Boy Child went through his fussy eater phase, it was all he would eat.
+When Boy Child went through his fussy eater phase, it was all he would eat and never went to bed without dinner.
 I imagined she was going through the same phase.
 She wouldn’t touch it.
 No chips, no potato waffles, no fish fingers, no chicken nuggets, no frozen sausages.

 For a long time she would eat salmon (typical she would choose the most expensive thing to carry on eating) but eventually that was dropped too.
 When she was around 4, we reached the point where the only dinner food she would eat was cheese and tomato pizza.
 And that’s where we’ve been ever since.